seventh-chord/seventh-chord.github.io/custom_blender_export.md

-## The basics of scripting in python
+## The basics of scripting in blender

 In case you have never scripted in blender, I will give a brief introduction to this.
 Feel free to skip ahead if you already know this.